Science is Boring: 13 Reasons That Keep Us Disengaged

 After years and years of studying, the knowledge that we have accumulated is massive.
 We have and are still trying to explain the wonderful mechanisms behind everything.
 There is so much to learn about — the human body, the earth, and the universe, to say roughly.
 And the more we know, the more knowledge can be broken down into more subsections.

-The details and divisions go on and on so that we sometimes don’t even know where to start.
-Because of that, sometimes we find it easier not to think about it at all.
-Sometimes science seems daunting, like a black hole that we’d rather avoid than fall into.
+The details and divisions seem endless, making it difficult to know where to start.
+Because of that, we sometimes find it easier not to think about it at all.
+Science can appear daunting, like a black hole that we’d rather avoid than fall into.
+Similarly, when venturing into fields like finance, the complexities can feel overwhelming, especially when considering aspects like finance video production, which require a clear understanding of intricate concepts to effectively communicate them.

 why do some children not like learning science at school